Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Conclusion

 \section{Conclusion}

-In this work, we propose two HBF schemes for \cfmimo systems, including C-HBF and SC-HBF, in which the analog combiners are generated at the CPU based on the global CSI and at each AP based on the local CSI, respectively.
-Notably, although the SC-HBF requires substantially lower computational complexity and no information exchange between the CPU and APs, it achieves approximately the same total achievable rate as that obtained by the C-HBF scheme.
+In this work, we propose two HBF schemes for \cfmimo systems, including {SC-HBF and D-HBF}, in which the analog combiners are generated at the CPU based on the global CSI and at each AP based on the local CSI, respectively.
+Notably, although the {D-HBF} requires substantially lower computational complexity and no information exchange between the CPU and APs, it achieves approximately the same total achievable rate as that obtained by the {SC-HBF} scheme.
 Furthermore, to reduce the power consumption in the \cfmimo system, we propose adaptive activation of RF chains at the APs.
-Three algorithms are developed to select the number of active RF chains at the APs such that the system's power consumption is significantly reduced with only a marginal loss in total achievable rate.
-The efficiency of the proposed schemes is justified by the simulation results, which show that the proposed ARFA scheme achieves up to $245\%$ improvement in EE while leading to a loss of only approximately $2.5\%$ in total achievable rate.
-In the proposed HBF and ARFA schemes, perfect CSI is assumed for the design of the beamformers.
-However, in general \cfmimo systems, it is impractical to obtain perfect CSI, owing to the requirement of excessive training overhead as well as the channel estimation error and pilot contamination.
-Therefore, the optimization and analysis of HBF schemes for \cfmimo systems with the imperfect CSI would be an interesting research topic for future work.
-Furthermore, the capacity-achieving advanced digital receiver is assumed to facilitate the analysis and optimization of the analog part in the proposed schemes.
-However, in practical systems, low-complexity digital receivers can instead be considered to reduce the complexity; thus, the optimization of the proposed schemes incorporated with low-complexity digital receiver can be considered for future work.
-Moreover, further optimization of the proposed analog combining schemes to specialize wideband systems is also considered for future research.
+Low-complexity algorithms are developed to select the number of active RF chains at the APs such that the system's power consumption is significantly reduced with only a marginal loss in the total achievable rate.
+The efficiency of the proposed schemes is justified by the simulation results, which show that the proposed ARFA scheme achieves significant improvement in EE while leading to a loss of only small loss in total achievable rate.
+In this work, the assumption on the availability of the full CSI for all the antennas is adopted for the design of hybrid beamformers and ARFA schemes.
+Although such full CSI can be obtained by compressed sensing-based approaches, further studies are required to make it practical in CF mmWave massive MIMO systems.
+Further optimization of the proposed analog combining schemes for wideband systems can be considered for future research.
+Furthermore, the proposed ARFA scheme can be incorporated with low-resolution ADCs \cite{zhang2020prospective, zhang2018low} to further reduce the power consumption.

 \appendices